drgcms/drg-cms/README.md

 Compatibility
 -------------

-DRG CMS is tested against Ruby 2.2 and higher, Rails 5.0 and higher, Mongoid 6, MongoDB 3.0, 3.2, 3.4

-Version from 0.5.51 and higher requires Ruby 2.4.x and Rails 5.1.x
+DRG CMS is being actively developed since 2012 and has been live tested in production since beginning.
+It runs against latest technology Ruby (3.0), Rails (6.1) and MongoDB (4.4) and had so far little or no problems advancing to latest versions of required programs.

 Documentation
 -------------